michaeldick/herbstlager/src/pages/lager2018/index.md

 ---
 templateKey: lager2018-page
 title: Lager 2018
-image: /img/jumbotron.jpg
+image: /img/lager18_pirat.jpg
-heading: What we offer
+heading: Anmeldung fürs Lager 2018 in Schwarzsee (FR)
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,